IMO's work in developing international safety regulations and recommendations for shipping.

 Information on IMO's Technical Co-operation Programme which is designed to assist Governments which lack the technical knowledge and resources that are needed to operate a shipping industry successfully.

 Implementation of IMO treaty instruments lies with States that are Parties to those instruments.
-The Member State Audit aims to determine the extent to which they give full and complete effect to obligations and responsibilities in a number of IMO treaty instruments in their capacity as flag, port and/or coastal States.
+The Member State Audit aims to determine the extent to which these States give full and complete effect to obligations and responsibilities contained in a number of IMO treaty instruments in their capacity as flag, port and/or coastal States.

 The Conference Division is responsible for the co-ordination and servicing of all IMO Meetings in the six official languages of the Organization: Arabic, Chinese, English, French, Russian and Spanish.

 A key element of the Organization’s work.
 IMO's Public Information Service promotes global awareness of the Organization, its programmes and activities through coordinated, connected and integrated outreach activities.